For Tottering States, Bankruptcy Could Be the Answer

 The prospect is that the bond market will quit financing California and Illinois long before the federal government.
 It may already be happening.
-Earlier this month, California could sell only $6 billion of $10 billion revenue anticipation notes it put on the market.
+In November, California could sell only $6 billion of $10 billion revenue anticipation notes it put on the market.

-Individual investors have been selling off state and local municipal bonds this month.
+Individual investors have been selling off state and local municipal bonds.
 Meredith Whitney, the financial expert who first spotted Citigroup's overexposure to mortgage-backed securities, is now predicting a sell-off in the municipal bond market.

-But the Republican House is not likely to share that view, and it's hard to see how tapped-out state governments can get 60 votes in a 53-47 Democratic Senate.
+But the Republican House is not likely to share that view, and it's hard to see how tapped-out state governments could get 60 votes in a 53-47 Democratic Senate.